xlcnd/isbnlib/README.rst

-   Two important concepts: **valid ISBN** should be an ISBN that was built according with the rules, this is distinct from **issued ISBN** that is an ISBN that was already issued to a publisher (this is the usage of the libraries).
+   Two important concepts: **valid ISBN** should be an ISBN that was built according with the rules, this is distinct from **issued ISBN** that is an ISBN that was already issued to a publisher (this is the usage of the libraries and most of the web services).
    However *isbn.org*, probably by legal reasons, merges the two!
    So, according to *isbn.org*, '9786610326266' is not valid (because the block 978-66... has not been issued yet, however if you use ``is_isbn13('9786610326266')`` you will get ``True`` (because '9786610326266' follows the rules of an ISBN).
 But the situation is even murky.
 Try ``meta('9786610326266')`` and you will